- The Lien & Credit Journal - http://www.zlien.com/articles -

 When unpaid on a construction project in California, parties may file a mechanics lien against the property, gaining a security interest in the property itself for the value of their services.
-We’ve written about California mechanic liens exhaustively on this blog, and Zlien’s main site has a really terrific resources section that outlines the law in California related to mechanic lien filings.
+We’ve written about California mechanics liens exhaustively on this blog, and zlien’s main site has a really terrific resources section that outlines the law in California related to mechanics lien filings.

 Filing a mechanics lien in California can be a bit tricky, so you may want to read our How To File A Mechanics Lien in California legal guide.
 Remember to follow these crucial steps:

 Until July 1, 2012, this document was called the “20-Day Preliminary Notice.”
-The new statutory framework for California mechanic liens, however, changed this designation, and the notice is now simply called “Preliminary Notice.”
+The new statutory framework for California mechanics liens, however, changed this designation, and the notice is now simply called “Preliminary Notice.”